All Episodes

 And that leads into the second reason.

-And the second reason is, and I think this is the one that's going to shock you.
+And the second reason is, and I think this is the one that's going to shock you, they think Donald Trump's the only guy that can beat Hillary Clinton.

-They think Donald Trump, matter what the polls say, no matter what all the learned commentary says, they don't care about all these polls that show disapproval and high negative numbers.
+They think Donald Trump, no matter what the polls say, no matter what all the learned commentary says, they don't care about all these polls that show disapproval and high negative numbers.

 They think Donald Trump is the only guy who can beat Hillary Clinton or Bernie Sanders, whoever it's going to be.

-But it's likely going to be Hillary, and that's another.
+But it's likely going to be Hillary, and that's another, they don't want any part of Hillary Clinton, which leads to another thing.

 When they hear elected Republicans say they would probably vote for Hillary instead of either Cruz or Trump, that's another reason why they don't want any part of the establishment.

-That's why they don't want to support people who are actually out saying that kind of thing.
+That's why they don't want to support people who are actually outsaying that kind of thing.

 The problem is the election of Democrats does not hurt Republicans living in Washington.